Documentation

 Get USDC on Arbitrum

-Bridge USDC to Arbitrum using the official Arbitrum Bridge or Coinbase.
+Bridge USDC to Arbitrum using the Arbitrum Bridge or Coinbase.
 The vault accepts native USDC on Arbitrum.

 Approve and deposit